 Youll learn using a range of materials like poetry, fiction, non-fiction, films, television programmes, websites and videos from the 19th century up to today.

-Youll study topics to examine how language is used to bring a sense of place, such as:
+Youll study topics to examine how language is used to bring a sense of place in literature, such as:

 - The sights and sounds of Yorkshire